 One sign that you have succeeded in creating a unique and welcoming place is to hear “Wow, that’s nice!” and see people sit down with a smile.
 I’ve had the pleasure of experiencing this a few times in areas furnished with pieces I have designed – and this is what drives me forward.
 Here is a quick guide to getting there.

 Most furniture designers create objects that are comfortable to sit on, beautiful to look at, and, maybe, solve a problem for the user.
 But what we also have to realize is that we are designing a platform for interaction.
 Especially when it comes to public space desigb, we are designing something for everyone to share.
 An island in the public space.
 A place where people talk, laugh, contemplate and network with each other.

 Our accessories series of dividers, planters and recycle bins are designed to fit our seating series.
 They also work very well as stand-alone products.

 What if we can make the airport a part of the experience and not only a place for passengers to “pass-through”?
 We create welcoming places where passengers can feel safe: a place where the experience starts, an added value for the passengers.
 We’re sharing our insights, experiences, and results from Green airports worldwide to inspire you in your next airport project.
 From the smaller gates to the entire airport.

-Passenger flows are increasing, and a general question among terminal managers is where to seat all these people.
-The answer lies in modern airport terminal design flow thinking: changing how seating is used to generate good business and a better passenger experience.
-Keflavik International Airport has made changes that accommodate the rise in passengers and keep people with time on their hands in and around the commercial areas.
+Passenger flows are increasing, and a widespread question among terminal managers is where to seat all those people.
+The answer lies in modern airport terminal design flow thinking: changing the use of seating to generate good business and a better passenger experience.
+Keflavik International Airport has introduced changes that accommodate the increase in passengers and keep people with time to spare in and around the shopping areas.